Loading lesson…

 The on-call handoff in ML engineering is more complex than in traditional software because the failure modes are different.
 A traditional service either responds or it does not.
 An ML model can respond while being subtly wrong — degraded predictions, distribution shift, silent data pipeline failures that don't page but erode model performance over days or weeks.
 A good handoff therefore must communicate not just what paged, but what is quietly drifting.
 AI is genuinely useful here because it can compress a week of paging history into a structured narrative, organize open issues by severity, and draft a watchlist that ties specific metrics to specific dashboards.
 What AI struggles with is prioritization: the outgoing engineer knows which metric has been silently lying for three days, which alert is a known false positive that the team has not gotten around to suppressing, and which new change carries higher risk than its ticket suggests.
 The best handoff format uses AI to handle the documentation burden — producing a complete, structured note — while the engineer annotates with the contextual judgment that only comes from having lived the shift.
 The annotated AI draft is then walked through live, because documentation alone never captures everything.

-What is the core idea behind "ML Engineer On-Call Handoff Notes: Inheriting the Pager Cleanly"?
+What is the main idea of "ML Engineer On-Call Handoff Notes: Inheriting the Pager Cleanly"?

-Which best describes the scope of "ML Engineer On-Call Handoff Notes: Inheriting the Pager Cleanly"?
+Which action would help you apply "ML Engineer On-Call Handoff Notes: Inheriting the Pager Cleanly" responsibly?